neo-project/neo-blockchain-toolkit/quickstart.md

 VSCode in the folder you created the smart contract in.

 Before you can run the contract in the debugger, you need to create a launch configuration.
-The NEO Contract Debugger makes this very easy.
+The Neo Contract Debugger makes this very easy.

 - From the top-level Debug menu, select "Add Configuration"
-- From the Select Environment input box, select "NEO Contract"
+- From the Select Environment input box, select "Neo Contract"

-The NEO Contract Debugger will automatically create a launch profile for every .AVM file it locates in the workspace.
+The Neo Contract Debugger will automatically create a launch profile for every .AVM file it locates in the workspace.
 This launch profile allows you to specify arguments for the entry-point method, key/value pairs for emulated storage and the emulated behavior of